 Yearly Overviews: Year 1 Year 2 Year 3 Year 4 Year 5 Year 6

 At St Luke's, we are always looking to improve our practice to ensure that learners achieve their full potential.
-It is with this in mind, that we look to fully implement the Teaching of Maths in St Luke's strategy and the White Rose Scheme of work in school from September 2017.
-This will ensure that the aims of the Maths curriculum are achieved as well as promoting mastery and greater depth as the basis of all our teaching and learning.
-As a result, Abacus textbooks will be used where necessary as a supplement to the White Rose Curriculum.
-We are also looking towards MyMaths as a new platform for online learning and homework.
-More information regarding this will follow soon.
+It is with this in mind, that we look to fully implement the use of online resources to enhance our teaching and learning experiences.
+One of these is the use of the MyMaths as a new platform for online learning and homework.